peterhinch/micropython-iot/README.md

  2. Running TLS on the ESP8266 is demanding in terms of resources: establishing a connection can take 30s.
  3. There are potential security issues for internet-facing nodes.
- 4. The above issue creates a requirement periodically to install patches to firmware or to libraries.
+ 4. The security issue creates a requirement periodically to install patches to firmware or to libraries.
 This raises the issue of physical access.
+ 5. Internet applications can be demanding of RAM.

 This document proposes an alternative where the ESP8266 nodes communicate with a local server.
 This runs CPython code and supports the internet protocol